 I came face to face with Jaclyn Smith the other day.
 Well, not exactly face to face.
-The former Charlie's Angels TV star was smiling down at me from a banner mounted above the clothing racks and shelves a Kmart, racks stuffed with the cheaply made clothing lines of Sophia Vergara, Nicki Minaj, Adam Levine and Jaclyn Smith herself.
+The former Charlie's Angels TV star was smiling down at me from a banner mounted above the clothing racks and shelves at Kmart.
+The racks stuffed with the cheaply made clothing lines of Sophia Vergara, Nicki Minaj, Adam Levine and Jaclyn Smith herself.

 "Hi there, Jaclyn," I thought to myself.
 "It's been a long, long time.
 Wow, are you ever looking good!"

 It didn't take long, less than half an hour, and after a few murmured thank you's, She, sleek and elegant in head to toe black, slipped out and away and I never saw her in person again.
-I returned to our offices on Hollywood Boulevard where I sat staring out my 12th floor window, dreaming up nail polish shade names and wrote, not advertising, but package copy on my Selectric III typewriter.
+I returned to the Max Factor offices on Hollywood Boulevard where I sat staring out my 12th-floor window, dreaming up nail polish shade names and wrote, not advertising, but package copy on my Selectric III typewriter.
 Across the street tourists searched for Jaclyn Smith's footprints at Grauman's Chinese Theater.
-They would find Marilyn, Cary Grant and Judy Garland.
+They would find Marilyn, Cary Grant, and Judy Garland.
 But they wouldn't find her there.

 Jaclyn's fans would have to wait until 1989 for the star to get, not her footprints, but at least her own star on the Hollywood Walk of Fame.
 You can still find it today of course, right around 7020 Hollywood Boulevard, just across the street and a few stars west of Grauman's, which even in 1981 wasn't officially called Grauman's Chinese anymore.
 The legendary theatre was bought by the Mann's chain back in the 70's and more recently in a bit of irony, taken over by a Chinese conglomerate.

 Jaclyn Smith's star might actually be visible from the office window I used to stare out of seeking inspiration.
 I wouldn't know.
 I left Max Factor in the mid-1980's, running off with that marketing guru to live together and start our own business.
-Around the same time Max Factor left the building too, relocating its international headquarters to New York, discarding its Hollywood roots like used cosmetic sponges.
-Later I would wonder if I should have flown east too.
+Around the same time, Max Factor left the building too, relocating its international headquarters to New York, discarding its Hollywood roots like used cosmetic sponges.
+Later, when love with the Max Factor marketing guru failed, I would wonder if I should have flown east too.

 The Max Factor offices in Hollywood are long gone, so is the ground floor Hamburger Hamlet where I used to eat lunch with product managers and display designers.
 Epris hasn't been found on drugstore shelves in years and the only place you'll find an IBM Selectric III nowadays is in a museum or a vintage e-bay store.
 That relationship with the marketing guru, and the business we started together, both eventually withered and died.
 The guru himself is gone now too.
 His son contacted me a few years ago to let me know his dad had passed away, his mind, sadly, severely destroyed by dementia.